ian-swartz/Deals-N-Discounts/README.md

 Users can browse products, search by category, manage a shopping cart, create accounts, and place orders with persistent storage using MongoDB.

-> Note: The README.md file that goes with the project is separetley titled README(project).txt which was included as part of the assignment, but also shows a way to run the project locally (instructions also included at the bottom of this README.md file), along with original project team contributions.
+> Note: The README.md file that goes with the project is separetley titled README(project).txt which was included as part of the assignment, but also shows a way to run the project locally, along with original project team contributions.

 ## Live Demo